SysKitTeam/docs-spconsultant/activation/activation-faq.md

 ## Who will be required to activate their products?

-Anyone who purchases SPDocKit will be required to activate the product.
+Anyone who purchases SPDocKit Consultant will be required to activate the product.
 If the product is ordered online from the SysKit website, the product account information will be sent via email.

 ## How soon must I activate my product?